The Monument to the Great Fire of London: FAQs

 Is The Monument accessible?

 No, unfortunately not.
-There is no lift to the top of The Monument and the only way up is to take the spiral staircase.
-It is therefore unsuitable for those with mobilities issues and people in wheelchairs.
+There is no lift to the top of The Monument, and the only way up is to take the spiral staircase.
+It is therefore unsuitable for those with mobility issues and people in wheelchairs.
 However, there is still plenty to enjoy and gain from the attraction at ground level.
 As they say about the Eiffel Tower, the only place in Paris where you can’t see the Eiffel Tower is when you’re up the Eiffel Tower.
 So it goes with The Monument.

 Anything else I should be aware of?